LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Export Policy As PDF

-Reimbursement or direct payment of faculty and staff moving expenses will be made when it becomes necessary in employment negotiations to attract highly qualified candidates to regular, full-time academic and administrative positions at Grand Valley State University.
+Reimbursement or direct payment of faculty and staff relocation expenses will be made when it becomes necessary in employment negotiations at the discretion of the respective Appointing and Executive Officer, and considering budgetary potential.

 If reimbursement or direct payment is warranted, the following applies: